 - 10.28 Any new houses built over the period of this Neighbourhood Plan will still be in use in 2050.
-Therefore, any housing built now or in the future must be built to net zero carbon emission standards to achieve the UK carbon reduction targets cost effectively. - 10.29 However, even if all new housing were to be carbon neutral from tomorrow, this would still not be enough to achieve the required carbon emission reductions, because 70% of buildings that will be in use in the 2050s already exist. - 10.30 Therefore, if carbon reduction targets are to be met, and if fuel poverty is to be tackled, it is essential that the energy efficiency of existing buildings, including historic and listed buildings is also improved.
+Therefore, any housing built now or in the future must be built to net zero carbon emission standards to achieve the UK carbon reduction targets cost effectively.
+National standards for efficient buildings are currently under review under the 'Future Homes Standard'. - 10.29 However, even if all new housing were to be carbon neutral from tomorrow, this would still not be enough to achieve the required carbon emission reductions, because 70% of buildings that will be in use in the 2050s already exist. - 10.30 Therefore, if carbon reduction targets are to be met, and if fuel poverty is to be tackled, it is essential that the energy efficiency of existing buildings is also improved.
 This needs to be recognized by producing a policy for the provision of energy efficient buildings.
+In the case of historic buildings interventions should therefore be appropriate, sensitive, reversible and respect traditional construction/ fabric/ character etc. In most cases this will require formal consents.